geotest >

 The vane shear test is an in-situ geotechnical testing methods used to estimate the undrained shear strength of fully saturated clays without disturbance.
 The test is relatively simple, quick, and provides a cost-effective way of estimating the soil shear strength; therefore, it is widely used in geotechnical investigations.
+The results of the test are not reliable if clay contains silt or sand.
 Under special condition, the vane shear test can be also carried out in the laboratory on undisturbed soil specimens; however, the use of the vane shear test in in-situ testing is much more common.

-Description and test procedure
+Description and procedure

-The vane shear test apparatus consists of a four-blade stainless steel vane attached to a steel rod that will be pushed into the ground.
-The height of vane is usually twice its overall widths and is often equal to 10 cm or 15 cm.
 The test can be conducted either from the ground surface or from the bottom of a borehole or a test pit.
 If conducted from the bottom of a bore hole, the test area should be should be at the depth of least three times the borehole diameter lower that the borehole bottom in order to avoid the borehole disturbance effects.

 The test starts by pushing the vane and the rod vertically into the soft soil.
 The vane is then rotated at a slow rate of 6° to 12° per minute.
 The torque is measured at regular time intervals and the test continues until a maximum torque is reached and the vane rotates rapidly for several revolutions.
-At this time, the soil fails in shear on a cylindrical surface around the vane.
-The rotation is usually continued after shearing and the torque is measured to estimate the remoulded shear strength.

 The undrained shear strength of the saturated soil is proportional to the applied torque and the dimensions of the vane.
 The undrained shear strength is calculated by equating the torque to the moments corresponding to the total shear strength over the sides and the ends of the cylindrical shear failure surface:

-Torque = (1) + (2)
+Torque = Ts + Te

-(1): moment of shear resistance force on the side of the cylindrical failure surface
+Ts = moment of shear resistance force on the side of the cylindrical failure surface

 Replacing the above equation with the test parameters, and solving for the undrained shear strength, we obtain:

-Cu=T / [πd2(h/2 + d/6)]
+C_u=T / [πd^2(h/2 + d/6)]

 where

-Cu Undrained shear strength of the soil
+C_u Undrained shear strength of the soil

 T Maximum torque at failure